-- If the grievant or the Union does not accept the written response of the Office Director or HR, as applicable, provided pursuant to Step 1 of this procedure, then, within five (5) workdays of receipt of the Office Director's written response or HR's written response, as applicable, the dispute shall be addressed to the President/Chief Executive Officer.
-A copy of the Statement of Grievance as presented at Step 1, along with the Office Director's written response or HR's written response, as applicable, and reasons for exception taken by the employee or the Union or both to the Office Director's response or HR's response, as applicable, shall be forwarded to the President/Chief Executive Officer at the time that Step 2 is invoked. - b.
-The President/Chief Executive Officer or his/her designee may conduct a hearing on the matter. - c At Step 2, there shall be a single chief spokesperson on each side, provided that this shall not preclude any participant at Step 2 from speaking. - d The President/Chief Executive Officer or his/her designee shall provide a written response to the grievant and Union Representative within ten (10) workdays of the filing of Step 2.
+- a If the grievant or the Union does not accept the written response of the Office Director or HR, as applicable, provided pursuant to Step 1 of this procedure, then, within seven (7) workdays of receipt of the Office Director's written response or HR's written response, as applicable, the dispute shall be addressed to the President/Chief Executive Officer.
+A copy of the Statement of Grievance as presented at Step 1 and reasons for exception taken by the employee or the Union or both to the Office Director's response or HR's response, as applicable, shall be forwarded to the President/Chief Executive Officer at the time that Step 2 is invoked. - b.
+The President/Chief Executive Officer or his/her designee shall hold an inperson meeting on the matter. - c At Step 2, there shall be a single chief spokesperson on each side, provided that this shall not preclude any participant at Step 2 from speaking. - d.
+The President/Chief Executive Officer or his/her designee shall provide a written response to the grievant and Union Representative within ten (10) workdays of the filing of Step 2.
 The issuance of the written response of the President/Chief Executive Officer or his/her designee shall terminate Step 2. - e.
 UPO may address a Statement of Grievance to the Union President to initiate the grievance procedure.
 These grievances start at Step 2.
 Upon receipt, the Union President shall provide a written response within ten (10) workdays.
 The issuance of the response of the Union President shall terminate Step 2.